Lynn Ruane: National political career

 In December 2015, Ruane announced her intention to contest the 2016 Seanad election in the Dublin University constituency as an independent candidate.
 She was elected to represent Trinity graduates in the Oireachtas on the 15th and final count, unseating incumbent Sean Barrett.
-She was re-elected at the 2020 Seanad election, reaching the quota on the eighth count.
+She was re-elected in the 2020 Seanad election, reaching the quota on the eighth count.

 In the 25th Seanad, Ruane sits with the Civil Engagement group; an alliance of independent senators seeking to bring civil society expertise and experience into the Oireachtas.